jdjakub/phd-thesis/ch-state-first.md

 If the core Web platform (particularly JavaScript) is meant *for* supporting "web apps", and this is indeed how it is used, then it seems it has not yet fully absorbed the functionality common to this usage.
 At present, this is simply a surprise, or a puzzle, and it might simply be a matter of time before it catches up.

-Nevertheless, I wanted to explicitly highlight the obstacles one is likely to meet when starting from this platform.
+Nevertheless, we wished to explicitly highlight the obstacles one is likely to meet when starting from this platform.
 They include not only those specific to the Web, but also issues that occur far more widely (e.g. monopoly ontologies).
-I showed how, in the short-term, we can overcome these with solutions intended to be domain-appropriate to their use (within the syntactic limits of JavaScript).
+We showed how, in the short-term, we can overcome these with solutions intended to be domain-appropriate to their use (within the syntactic limits of JavaScript).

 ## What Next?
-\OROM{}/SVG more or less realises my desired substrate for implementing \OROM{}.
-However, there is one major area I failed to make domain-appropriate.
-Despite representing the "data" parts of the system as I wanted, the *computational* parts of \OROM{} were just transplanted into the text boxes as source code.
-I will reiterate that this is *sometimes* suitable, but not always, and it would be worth exploring alternative ways to express some of it in the substrate I have.
-Having JavaScript code that the user can modify also seems to mess up the browser's debugger when stepping through it.
+\OROM{}/SVG more or less realises our desired notation for implementing \OROM{}.
+However, there is one major area we failed to make domain-appropriate.
+Despite representing the "data" parts of the system as we wanted, the *computational* parts of \OROM{} were just transplanted into the text boxes as source code.
+This is not full Explicit Structure, and having user-modifiable JavaScript code also makes it hard to step through it in the browser's debugger.
+It could be worth exploring alternative ways to express the code in the box notation we have (as well as ways to make it gradually less tedious).

+However, we will now leave the "notation-first" approach here and move on to putting self-sustainability first, making sure to have explicitly structured code as well as data.
+We will not seek to build the COLA design *per se* but will still draw inspiration from its approach.
+This is the topic of the next chapter.

+\joel{
 Still, in this mostly-suitable substrate for \OROM{}, I can continue with my project of seeing whether the *allure* of \cite{COLAs} can be saved from the text-based "hidden world" limitation that pervades it.
 The obvious next step is attempting "self-implementation".
 This is desirable is because I still have not escaped my text editor.
 Any changes to my \OROM{}/SVG substrate (of nested box drawing) require going back to the script files; I still cannot take advantage of the system I have developed, to ease its own development.
 In the words of \cite{COLAs}, I wish to make it so that the original JavaScript files can be "jettisoned without remorse".

 In Section\ \ref{retained-mode-vector-graphics}, I touched on how everyone with a browser has access to a powerful vector graphics editor (SVG) locked behind a completely inappropriate UI (the JS Console).
 It is similar for 3D graphics (WebGL), and sound and music (Web Audio).
 Similar observations are made about "native" OS apps in \cite{Prog21-dyn}.
 Unfortunately for that domain, the interface that unlocks your operating system's range of functionalities---batch-mode compilation---is quite far from the affordances of the (interactive) JS Console.

 I intend to use \OROM{}/SVG to "tame" SVG and other JavaScript APIs, with some minimal on-demand visualisation in the large portion of the screen next to the JS console.
 This is an attempt to generalise the "rect controls", which allow the obvious geometric properties of a \svgel{rect} to be directly manipulated (Section\ \ref{context-appropriate-ontologies}).
 Giving \OROM{} access to Web technologies in this way is essential for evolving it into a *fully-featured* self-changeable software environment, which could allow as much domain-specifc representation as its user wishes.
+}